Live · National feed

 Cluster confirmed.

 A suspicious presence has been flagged near you three times in the last hour.
 Lights on.
 Doors locked.
-A Vigil Guard patrol car is on the way.
+Once patrol is licensed in your state, the nearest car is redirected.

 Free pass logged on your account20:42